 Rutherfurd Hall is typical of the American Country House Movement in the early 1900s, an era when industrialization and urbanization created concentrated wealth and resources, and the opportunity for the most affluent to escape into the rural and picturesque settings that bordered metropolitan regions.
 Great estates grew in places like Newport, RI, the Upper Hudson River, and parts of New Jersey, like Allamuchy, in Warren County.
-As Rutherfurd Hall approaches its opening to the public in April (2012), consider it as refuge and sanctuary in similar ways now, as it served a distinguished family a hundred years ago.
+Rutherfurd Hall opened to the public in April of 2012.
+Consider it as refuge and sanctuary in similar ways now, as it served a distinguished family a hundred years ago.

 Rutherfurd Hall.
 Photo by Charlie Fineran